liske/snmd-core/doc/views.rst

 - **SVG Element:** *kept*

-:code:`StrokeWidth` widgets will clear the SVG element's stroke property and replace it by the current monitoring value.
+*StrokeWidth* widgets will clear the SVG element's stroke property and replace it by the current monitoring value.

 Text